Abscess, Open Wound Under Flange

 Xlshrimp

-Stay calm always but I would also get a doctor to look at it at the hospital.
-I would want them to understand that your wound should be monitored and dressings changed regularity; maybe even a schedule of antibiotics are in order.
+Stay calm always, but I would also get a doctor to look at it at the hospital.
+I would want them to understand that your wound should be monitored and dressings changed regularly; maybe even a schedule of antibiotics is in order.
 You gotta advocate loudly for yourself, sometimes uncomfortably loud.
-Let us know about your recovery; be strong
+Let us know about your recovery; be strong.

 Morning glory